 I was so naive when I started this blog.
 Because I did so little research on how to create a blog, I felt blindsided by all the extra costs of running a blog.

 Let me start with the scheduling apps I use, which are:

 - Planoly for Instagram post scheduling.
-This scheduler will allow you to schedule out your Instagram posts along with posting them to Twitter and Facebook.
+This scheduler will allow you to schedule your Instagram posts and post them to Twitter and Facebook.
 I love the simplicity and design of this app.
-It is more user friendly than the other scheduling apps I have tried.
+It is more user-friendly than the other scheduling apps I have tried.

 - Tailwind for Pinterest scheduling.
 Though you shouldn’t rely solely on a scheduler to do all your pinning, this scheduler really helps you stay consistent.
-You will still have to manual pin to keep the algorithm happy.
+You will still have to pin to keep the algorithm happy manually.

 Now let’s talk about Plugins that I am using and find to be vital: